Addressing the impacts of climate change is the defining challenge of our time.

-The white papers will be reviewed by panels of prominent international experts in the relevant scientific and technical domains and in processes and policies for innovation and scalability.
-The reviewers will include research leaders in the natural, physical, social and management sciences, the humanities, and engineering, as well as leaders in the public policy domain and practitioners.
-They will have successful track records in commercializing environmental and energy technologies and/or in mobilizing stakeholder groups around social goods and goals.
-After completion of these reviews, a portfolio of flagship Grand Challenges research projects will be selected.
+The white papers were reviewed by panels of prominent international experts in the relevant scientific and technical domains and in processes and policies for innovation and scalability.
+The reviewers included research leaders in the natural, physical, social and management sciences, the humanities, and engineering, as well as leaders in the public policy domain and practitioners.
+They had successful track records in commercializing environmental and energy technologies and/or in mobilizing stakeholder groups around social goods and goals.
+After completion of these reviews, an initial portfolio of five Climate Grand Challenges were selected.

 Faculty Review Committee